 Pictures from Wyoming's 2009-10 Swimming and Diving Season

-Wyoming swimming has been a part of Tom Johnson's life for two decades.
-Johnson swam at the University of Wyoming for four years, he spent one season as an assistant coach, and for the past 15 years has been head coach.
+Wyoming swimming has been a part of Tom Johnson's life for a little more than two decades.
+Johnson swam at the University of Wyoming for four years, he spent one season as an assistant coach, and for the past 16 years has been head coach.